TalHayun/Scientific-Calculator/README.md

   - next - point to the next monomial link

 The class will contain the following methods:
   - A constructor that gets as parameters the power and the coefficient (default of the coefficient is 1)
-  - `__repr__` opperation which returns a string representing the monomial by math format (eg: monom that contain power 6 and coefficient 3 will returned - $3x^6$)
+  - `__repr__` opperation which returns a string representing the monomial by math format (eg: monom that contain power 6 and coefficient 3 will returned- $3x^6.$)
   - `derivative` A method that does not receive parameters in the call.
 When the method is activated, a new monomial object will be returned with the derived value of the monomial on which the function was applied.
   - `integral` A method that does not receive parameters in the call.
 When the method is activated, a new monomial object will be returned with the integral value of the monomial on which the function was applied $\left(\int x^{n} \ dx = \frac{x^{n+1}}{n+1} \right)$

 Important Rules: